jallwork/RaspberryPi-chat-bot/README.md

 Instructions on how to create a chat bot with a Raspberry Pi.
 Set up and test instructions are provided.

 The program waits for a wakeword, then asks for a question.
-It reponds with the answer from OpenAI chat GPT, repeating util 'quit' is spoken.
+It reponds with the answer from OpenAI chat GPT, repeating until 'quit' is spoken.

 Hardware:
 1. Raspberry Pi